ama-bit/salty-passwords/README.md

 The demo will guide users through each concept, illustrating how passwords are processed and what happens at every step:

 1. **Basic Hashing (SHA-256)**
-The demo begins by showing SHA-256, a simple hashing algorithm, and explaining why it’s insufficient on its own.
+   - The demo begins by showing SHA-256, a simple hashing algorithm, and explaining why it’s *insufficient* on its own.

 2. **Salting**
-Next, a salt will be added to each password to demonstrate how this unique, random string enhances security.
+   - Next, a salt will be added to each password to demonstrate how this *unique, random string* enhances security.

 3. **Peppering**
-Peppering will then be introduced—this is a secret value stored on the server side, providing an extra layer of protection in case the database is compromised.
+   - Peppering will then be introduced.
+This is a secret value stored on the *server side*, providing an extra layer of protection in case the *database* is compromised.

 4. **Rate Limiting**
-The demo will also cover rate limiting, which helps mitigate brute-force attacks by restricting the number of failed login attempts.
+   - The demo will also cover rate limiting, which helps mitigate brute-force attacks by *restricting* the number of failed login attempts.

 5. **Slow Hashing**
-Lastly, the demo compares fast hashing (SHA-256) with slow hashing (PBKDF2) to explain why slower hashing is more effective for password security.
+   - Lastly, the demo compares fast hashing (SHA-256) with slow hashing (PBKDF2) to explain why *slower hashing is more effective* for password security.

-**Why This Matters**
+### *Why Does This Matter?*

-In real-world applications, passwords need to be secured properly to prevent attackers from easily gaining unauthorized access.
-This demo walks through fundamental concepts for secure password storage, illustrating how each technique enhances security.
-Understanding these concepts is crucial for anyone interested in software security.
+- In real-world applications, passwords need to be secured properly with slow, hardened hashing algorithms to reduce the risk of attackers easily gaining unauthorized access.

 ---